 14. What is your dress code?

 We do not wear uniforms; however, the students do follow a dress code.
-Written information is available in the student handbook.
+Written information is available in the family handbook.

 15. Do you offer before and after school care (BASC)?

 Yes – Before and After School Care is available at our East Campus for PK-8th grade.
 Students from our North, Cullen, and Epworth (8th grade) campuses may ride the bus to/from our East Campus for BASC.
 It is also available at our Crossroads Campus for students attending that campus.

 16. Do you offer any summer programs?